-- 1. Do one of the following: - ▶ In the Tools toolbar, select the Pencil Editor 🤘 tool. - From the top menu, Drawing > Drawing Tools > Pencil Editor. - ▶ Press Alt + W. - 2.
+- 1. Do one of the following: - ▶ In the Tools toolbar, select the Pencil Editor 📈 tool. - ▶ Press Alt + W. - 2.
 Click on the pencil line to be modified to bring up its contour envelope.

 3. Select one of the contour points around the envelope and move its position to change the size of the tiled texture or gradient.
 You can also pull directly on the lines of the contour envelope or play with the Bezier handles of any given point in order to continue to modify the envelope form.